Presented by Karen Wild

 Once you have paid, Paypal will take you to a registration page, if you are using your phone please scroll down to complete registration.

-Once you have paid and registered for the webinar, the joining link and password will be emailed straight to you – THEY WILL GO INTO YOUR JUNK FOLDER
+Once you have paid and registered for the webinar, the joining link will be emailed straight to you – THEY WILL GO INTO YOUR JUNK FOLDER

 If you do not receive these please email firstname.lastname@example.org